vic-ma/howtodismantle.github.io/_posts/2024-08-22-I-O-Lets-Go-Unleashing-the-ICP-DAS-U-7500-series-for-cool-I-O-action-with-OPC-UA.md

 ![image](/assets/2024-08-22/020.png)

 In the **Module Setting** tab, we can fine tune the 6 digital inputs and 6 relay outputs.
-The **OPC UA Description** is shown in the OPC UA metadata and can make it a bit easier for OPC UA client to find the right input and output.
+The OPC UA description is shown in the OPC UA metadata and can make it a bit easier for OPC UA client to find the right input and output.

 ![image](/assets/2024-08-22/030.png)

-## Setting up Peakbard data source
+## Set up Peakbard data source

-On the Peakboard side access to the module is easily done through the typical OPC UA access.
-We just use the IP address and choose access without any certificates or password.
-On the right side we can see the OPC UA metadata structure.
+On the Peakboard side, we gain access to the module through the typical OPC UA access.
+We input the IP address and select anonymous authentication.
+On the right side, you can see the OPC UA metadata structure.
 In our case we subscribe on the Input IN0 and also on the counter IN0_counter.
 The description we defined in the web interface for that input channel also comes up here.

 As in our sample we assume to process the events of a light barrier.
 So using the built-in-counter functionality is an easy-to-use feature for counting.
 So we don't need to implement it on our own.